tuanpmt/esp_mqtt/README.md

 bool MQTT_server_start(uint16_t portno, uint16_t max_subscriptions, uint16_t max_retained_topics);

 ```
 in the user_init() function.
 Now it is ready for MQTT connections on all activated interfaces (STA and/or AP).
+Please note, that the lib uses two tasks (with prio 1 and 2) for client and broker.
+Thus, only task with prio 0 is left for a user application.

 You can find a minimal demo in the directory "user_basic".
-Rename it to "user", adapt "user_config.h", and do the "make" to build a small demo that just starts an MQTT broker.
+Rename it to "user", adapt "user_config.h", and do the "make" to build a small demo that just starts an MQTT broker without any additional logic.

 Your code can locally interact with the broker using the functions: